cocos/cocos-docs/en/getting-started/first-game-2d/index.md

             this._startJump = false;
         } else {
             //if it still needs to move.
-            // copy the postion of the node. this.node.getPosition(this._curPos);
+            // copy the position of the node. this.node.getPosition(this._curPos);
             //calculate the offset x by using deltaTime and jumping speed. this._deltaPos.x = this._curJumpSpeed * deltaTime;